 M. H. Klaproth, 1798 (translated by J. G. Groschke)

-“The region has been my home since the turn of the 1970s: the accrued understanding of its landscape over the years, this acquaintance with the place is fundamental to the synthesis and the process of making pictures.
+“The region has been my home since the turn of the 1970s: the accrued understanding of its landscape over these years, this acquaintance with the place is fundamental to the synthesis and the process of making pictures.
 It will be an often-remembered, often-visited, part of the continuum.
 Casual visits to a site are not enough for me.
 I need a longer time to work at it.
-This is probably as much to do with over-dependence of the ephemeral in an image as my loss of the familiar and the understanding of what has gone before.
-A conversation with a neighbour, for example, might sometimes give a surprising insight as to why things appear like they do.
-As a consequence it allows me to view things differently, with an altered sympathy.
-Similarly, but more specifically, some eight or so years ago I had the good fortune to be allowed a guided walk around the De Lank Quarry by a master mason who had worked there for more than forty-five years.
-I had known the place from a long while before that but, as might be supposed, his knowledge of the quarry and its history was considerable and I was able to get a rare insight into the industrial workings to support an understanding of what has long engaged me visually.
-The gestalt is the essence of the process.
+This is probably as much to do with a dependence of the ephemeral in an image as my loss of the familiar and the understanding of what has gone before.

-Mineralogy and the hidden world to be found in these landscapes-in-miniature are a parallel theme: the colour influences usually come from observation of a collection principally unearthed and scavenged from the spoil heaps of Cornwall’s disused mines and mining heritage.
-I will happily mix the two sources, cavalier-like and irrespective of its scientific accuracy, even resorting to juxtaposing and mixing two or more colours from unrelated minerals.
-But this is always for the sake of the painting’s composition: it is a response to rather than a recording of.
-These references are often made in conjunction with the matrix of rock in which they are found.
+Mineralogy and the hidden world to be found in these landscapes-in-miniature is a parallel theme: the colour influences usually come from observation of a collection principally unearthed and scavenged from the spoil heaps of Cornwall’s disused mines and mining heritage.
+I will often mix the two sources, irrespective of its scientific accuracy, even resorting to juxtaposing and mixing two or more colours from unrelated minerals.
+But this is always for the sake of the painting’s composition: it is a response rather than a recording.
+These references are frequently made in conjunction with the matrix of rock in which they are found.
 It is the natural relationships that help bring a rationale to the compositions.
 The colours may well get modified in qualities of saturation and tone during the picture making process, but without direct observation of the specimens the work could not evolve as it does.”